-Own funds, risk weighted assets (RWAs) and capital ratios at 31 December 2023 have been calculated on the basis of the "Basel III" standards contained in Directive 2013/36/EU (the Capital Requirements Directive, or "CRD IV") and Regulation (EU) no. 575/2013 and on the basis of Bank of Italy Circular no. 285/2013.
+Own funds, risk weighted assets (RWAs) and capital ratios at 31 December 2024 have been calculated on the basis of the "Basel III" standards contained in Directive 2013/36/EU (the Capital Requirements Directive, or "CRD IV") and Regulation (EU) no. 575/2013 and on the basis of Bank of Italy Circular no. 285/2013.

-At 31 December 2023, own funds, taking into account the transitional arrangements, amount to €3,104 million and consist of Common Equity Tier 1 capital for €2,654 million and, for the remaining €450 million, Additional Tier 1 capital.
+At 31 December 2024, own funds, taking into account the transitional arrangements, amount to \in 3,136 million and consist of Common Equity Tier 1 capital for \notin 2,686 million27 and, for the remaining \notin 450 million, Additional Tier 1 capital28.

-Total risk-weighted assets amounted to €14,077 million and are composed of operational, credit and counterparty risk, CVA (Credit Valuation Adjustment) risk and, to a lesser extent, market risks (the latter relating exclusively to foreign exchange risk).
+Total risk-weighted assets amounted to €13,859 million and are composed of operational, credit and counterparty risk, CVA (Credit Valuation Adjustment) risk and, to a lesser extent, market risks (the latter relating exclusively to foreign exchange risk).

-The ratio of Common Equity Tier 1 capital (CET1) to risk-weighted assets (Common Equity Tier 1 ratio) is 18.9%, which is well above the minimum level of capital (7.80%) that BancoPosta's RFC is required to maintain in accordance with the Bank of Italy's communication of 20 May 2022, following the Supervisory Review and Evaluation Process (SREP).
-This value is satisfactory, in relation to the BancoPosta RFC's risk management objectives, taking into account the limits imposed by the Risk Appetite Framework.
+The ratio of Common Equity Tier 1 capital (CET1) to risk-weighted assets (Common Equity Tier 1 ratio) is 19.4%, which is well above the minimum level of capital (7.80%) that BancoPosta's RFC is required to maintain29 in accordance with the Bank of Italy's communication of 20 May 2022, following the Supervisory Review and Evaluation Process (SREP)30.
+This value is sat-isfactory, in relation to the BancoPosta RFC's risk management objectives, taking into account the limits imposed by the Risk Appetite Framework.

-Given the composition of own funds, the Total Capital Ratio and the Tier 1 Ratio are the same at 22.1%, also in this case well above the capital level (11.95%) BancoPosta RFC is required to maintain based on the aforementioned communication of the Bank of Italy.
+Given the composition of own funds, the Total Capital Ratio and the Tier 1 Ratio are the same at 22.6%, also in this case well above the capital level (11.95%) BancoPosta RFC is required to maintain based on the aforementioned communication of the Bank of Italy31.

-In order to ensure consistency between the risk appetite strategy and policy and the Strategic Planning process, a prior analysis of the performance of risks in the operating and market scenarios envisaged in the Budget/Plan has been conducted, and the target levels, risk tolerance thresholds and risk limits for 2024 set out in the RAF (approved in March 2024).
+In order to ensure consistency between the risk appetite strategy and policy and the Strategic Planning process, a prior analysis of the performance of risks in the operating and market scenarios envisaged in the Budget has been conducted, and the target levels, risk tolerance thresholds and risk limits for 2025 set out in the RAF (approved in February 2025).